gracemcken/the-cave/README.md

 # Acknowledgments

-As always, many many thanks you my partner for his patience while I worked on this project and of course my mentor Spencer and my friend Brynjar, who as always was an excellent rubber duck whenever I had an issue I couldn't work past.
+As always, many many thanks to my partner for his patience while I worked on this project and of course my mentor Spencer and my friend Brynjar, who as always was an excellent rubber duck whenever I had an issue I couldn't work past.